kyma-project/btp-manager/docs/user/03-20-multitenancy.md

     tokenurlsuffix: "/oauth/token"
   ```

-For more information, see [Create a Service Instance with a Namespace-Based Secret](03-22-create-service-instance-with-namespace-based-secret.md).
+For more information, see [Namespace-Based Mapping](03-22-namespace-based-mapping.md).

 ## Instance-Level Mapping